kigster/sym/README.md

 Read existing private key from:
-  -k, --private-key      [key]      private key (or key file) -K, --keyfile          [key-file] private key from a file -x, --keychain         [key-name] add to (or read from) the OS-X Keychain -i, --interactive                 Paste or type the key interactively
+  -k, --private-key      [key]      private key (or key file) -k, --keyfile          [key-file] private key from a file -x, --keychain         [key-name] add to (or read from) the OS-X Keychain -i, --interactive                 Paste or type the key interactively